 The same rules pertain to motorcycles, mopeds, scooters, and bicycles shall not be parked in a building or within 10 feet of a building unless a parking area has been designated.

 If you are unable to find a space in your designated lot or lots, overflow parking will be located on East Campus in Zone 4.

 Any disabled vehicle MUST BE REPORTED IMMEDIATELY TO LUPD BY CALLING 434-582-7641, or 434-582-3911 for EMERGENCIES ONLY.

 A disabled vehicle must be removed from Liberty’s property within 48 hours of the incident to prevent a parking citation, towing, or impoundment.
 Any vehicle in a fire lane or handicap space must be moved immediately.

-Any person wanting to repair his vehicle may not use University property, except for emergency repairs.
-Any individual temporarily operating a different vehicle than is already registered with LUPD while their vehicle is being repaired must obtain a temporary parking permit within two business days.
+Any person wanting to repair their vehicle may not use University property, except for emergency repairs.
+Any individual temporarily operating a different vehicle than is already registered with LUPD while their vehicle is being repaired must obtain a temporary parking permit.
 See also Parking Registration and Fees.